aws-samples/config-resource-compliance-dashboard/README.md

 Follow instructions on one of the paragraphs below, depending on the architecture of choice.
+### Installation on standalone account
+Follow the installation instructions for the Log Archive account below.

 ### Installation on Log Archive account
 The installation process consists of two steps: